-The style of the composition must be appropriate for the gymnasts' age category, the skill level of the team and the team's ability to express the style.
+The style of the composition must be appropriate for the gymnasts' age category, the skill level of the group and the group's ability to express the style.
 Expressions must suit the style and look natural.
 Over-dramatic facial expressions are not considered natural and appropriate for AGG.